KELT-9b: Physical properties

-KELT-9b is a relatively large giant planet at about 2.8 times the mass of Jupiter; however, given that its radius is nearly twice that of Jupiter, its density is less than half that of Jupiter.
+KELT-9b is a relatively large giant planet at about 2.2 times the mass of Jupiter; however given that its radius is nearly twice that of Jupiter, its density is less than half that of it.
 Like many hot Jupiters, KELT-9b is tidally locked with its host star.

 The outer boundary of its atmosphere nearly reaches its Roche lobe, implying that the planet is experiencing rapid atmospheric escape driven by the extreme amount of radiation it receives from its host star.
 In 2020, atmospheric loss rate was measured to be equal to 18 - 68 Earth masses per billion years.

-The planet elemental abundances remains largely unconstrained as in 2022, but low carbon-to-oxygen ratio is strongly suspected.
+The planet's elemental abundances remain largely unknown as of 2022, but a low carbon-to-oxygen ratio is strongly suspected.